ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 can work for distributed training with Ray Train.
 The end of the guide has common errors to aid in debugging the setup.

-The following psudo code demonstrates how to use the native experiment tracking library calls inside of Ray Train:
+The following pseudo code demonstrates how to use the native experiment tracking library calls inside of Ray Train:

 .. code-block:: python